The Commercial Agents (Council Directive) Regulations 1993

 - occurs where the agent, with the principal’s agreement, assigns the agency agreement to someone else.

-The agent will be entitled to compensation rather than an indemnity unless the contract otherwise provides.
+The agent will be entitled to compensation rather than an indemnity unless the agency agreement otherwise provides.

 The indemnity will be available only to the extent that: